anthonycoffey/wake-the-nile/memory-bank/activeContext.md

-# Active Context: Video Slider Re-Implementation
+# Active Context: Video Slider Mobile Responsiveness

 ## Current Focus

-The task is to fix the video slider's off-center track and incorrect button behavior on desktop, aiming for a classic coverflow look and feel.
-The previous fix was insufficient.
+The primary task is to improve the responsiveness of the video slider on small mobile screens, where the content and navigation buttons were being vertically clipped.
+The solution must respect the aspect ratio of the portrait videos.

 ## Recent Changes

 *   **`js/glide-init.js`**:
-    *   Replaced the complex, rotation-based coverflow effect with a simplified version that uses scaling (`transform: scale(0.85)`) and brightness to create a more stable, classic coverflow appearance.
-    *   Updated the Glide.js options for a `carousel` type, with `perView: 3` on desktop and `perView: 1` on tablet/mobile, ensuring the centered slide is always the focus.
+    *   Adjusted the Glide.js `breakpoints` configuration for mobile screens (`max-width: 768px`).
+    *   Reduced the `gap` between slides from `100` to `20` to decrease the overall width and prevent unnecessary horizontal space when `perView` is 1.

 *   **`css/styles.css`**:
-    *   Completely refactored the slider CSS.
+    *   Added a new media query for mobile screens (`max-width: 768px`).
+    *   Reduced the vertical `padding` on the main `.glide-container`.
+    *   Reduced the `margin-top` on the `.glide__arrows` container to bring the navigation closer to the slider.
+    *   Decreased the `width` and `height` of the `.glide__arrow` buttons to make them more proportional to smaller screens.
-    *   Removed `overflow: visible` and instead wrapped the slider in a `.glide-container` which has a `max-width` and `overflow: hidden` to properly center and contain the slider.
+    *   Made the video container (`.glide__slide-inner`) a flex container to center the video.
-    *   Updated slide styles to support the new scaling effect and ensure vertical alignment.
-    *   Corrected the positioning of the navigation arrows to be on the left and right sides below the slider, using `justify-content: space-between`.
+    *   Reduced the `max-width` of the video itself to `80%` on mobile to decrease its overall size and prevent vertical clipping of the navigation.

-*   **`index.php`**:
-    *   Added the new `.glide-container` wrapper div around the slider HTML in the `glide_shortcode` function to enable the new centering and containment strategy.
-    *   Fixed a critical bug in the HTML generation for the right navigation arrow.

 ## Next Steps

-1. Verify that the new coverflow implementation is centered, responsive, and that the navigation works as expected on all screen sizes.
+1. The final requested change to the video slider has been implemented.
 2. Await further instructions.

 ## Key Learnings & Insights

-*   Complex visual effects like coverflow often require a combination of proper HTML structure (wrapper elements), CSS for containment (`overflow: hidden`), and simplified JavaScript logic.
-Relying only on transforms without proper containment can lead to layout issues.
-*   A "classic" coverflow effect can be achieved more reliably with scaling and opacity/filter changes rather than complex 3D rotations, which are harder to make responsive and centered.
+*   When dealing with responsive video, directly constraining the height of a container can lead to undesirable letterboxing or aspect ratio distortion.
+A better approach is to constrain the width and allow the height to adjust automatically.
+*   For centering elements like a `<video>` tag whose `max-width` has been reduced, `margin: 0 auto;` can be unreliable.
+A more robust solution is to make the parent element a flex container with `display: flex;` and `justify-content: center;`.
+*   Small adjustments to layout properties can have a significant impact on usability on small viewports without requiring major structural changes.